Zapper-fi/protocol/docs/api-intro/api-intro.md

 # Getting Started

-Access powerful onchain data curated by the Zapper protocol to build your applications.
+Access powerful onchain data curated by the Zapper protocol with a GraphQL API for your applications.

 ---